You just performed a pure tone audiometry test and your audiogram is in front of you - what now

 The standard measurement for degrees of hearing loss helps us understand the effect hearing loss may have.
 A common standard is the World Health Organisation (WHO) standard.

-By obtaining air conduction thresholds we are able to determine the degree of hearing loss and better understand
+By obtaining air conduction hearing thresholds we are able to determine the degree of hearing loss and better understand

 Below is a blank audiometry graph with degrees of hearing loss represented in coloured bands based on WHO standards.